Blog / Gerber Files: A Step by Step Guide on How to Generate Gerber Files

 Still, even if both of you use the same design software, generating Gerber files by yourself is crucial in preventing possible errors resulting from different terms.

 First, open your Kicad project.
-Then, double click the .kicad_pcb template.
-Alternatively, you can press the "PCBNew" tab to open the circuit board editor.
+Then, double-click the .kicad_pcb template.
+Press the "PCBNew" tab to open the circuit board editor.

 Plot your Kicad PCB as Gerber Files